(What is this home inspection thing? Wasn’t the house code inspected? Why do I have to have, and pay for, another inspection?)

 The Home Inspection industry is relatively new and many people ask, exactly what is a home inspection.
 How does it differ from a building code inspection?
 What can I expect from an inspection?

 The first thing to understand is that home inspection criteria and requirements differ from state to state.
-Some states require that inspectors be properly trained, educated, do annual continuing education and be state licensed.
+Some states require that inspectors be properly trained, educated, do annual continuing education and be licensed by the state.
 In other states, there are no requirements and anyone can call them self a home inspector.
-I live an work in the State of Illinois, which I believe has a good middle ground.
-Illinois requires pre-licensing education, psychometric (for knowledge AND mental behavior) testing and state licensing with continuing education.
+I live and work in the State of Illinois, which I believe has a good middle ground.
+Illinois requires pre-licensing education, psychometric (for knowledge AND mental behavior) testing and state licensing with continuing education requirements.
 For the purposes of this article, I will refer to things based upon these Illinois requirements.
 Your state may vary.

 The Illinois Home Inspection Act, passed in 2002 and amended a couple of times since then defines a home inspection as: